menu

 The resin is said to be ideal for household and industrial chemical (HIC) bottles and containers, which contain products such as bleach, wipes, and agricultural chemicals.
 However, ExxonMobil would like to broaden its use and extend the potential benefits of switching to that grade further.

-This has prompted it to work closely with Techmer PM, said Stern.
-ExxonMobil is leveraging Techmer’s proprietary TechSperse dispersion technology.
-That uses a pre-dispersion step to process the pigments prior to making a custom color.
+This has prompted it to work closely with Techmer PM, said Stern, to evaluate how Paxon SP5504 works with Techmer’s proprietary TechSperse dispersion technology, which uses a pre-dispersion step to process the pigments prior to making a custom color.
 The purpose of the pre-dispersion step, notes Smith, is to break the pigment into smaller particles in order to get the most out of it.
 As the final step in making custom color, one then can mix multiple pre-dispersions to match a specific color target.

 Seeing Red (in Exactly the Right Shade)

-The two firms have been working with a custom red color and TechSperse enables a reduction in the let-down ratio (LDR), or the amount of colorant needed to achieve the desired shade.
-Using less colorant saves money.
+The two firms worked with a custom red color as a model system and demonstrated that TechSperse enables a reduction in the let-down ratio (LDR), or the amount of colorant needed to achieve the desired shade.
+This was secured while Paxon SP5504 retained its superior performance in end-use properties compared to competitive standard HDPE resins.
+Using less colorant with a higher-performing HDPE resin saves money.
 Pure and simple.

 Smith notes that, for instance, with the improved ESCR performance in a Paxon SP5504 bottle, brand owners likely could reduce the bottle’s wall thickness and overall weight.
 That also should allow one to use less color as, in proportion to the reduction in bottle weight.
 Same color, same performance, lower cost.